grappler/edd-coming-soon/readme.txt

 1. Adds "Coming Soon" or your custom status text underneath the price on the admin pricing column
 1. Displays "Coming Soon" or the Custom Status text instead of the price when using the [downloads] shortcode, and anywhere else where the edd_price() function has been called.
 1. Prevents the coming soon download from being purchased.
 The plugin will remove the purchase button and stop the download from being added to cart via the edd_action.
 Eg ?edd_action=add_to_cart&download_id=XXX
+1. Allows customers to vote on a specific download.
+A download's votes are listed on the edit/publish page and on the admin dashboard

 ** Filter examples **